 We recognize that our commitment to pay equity requires our constant attention and we take regular steps to ensure that our people’s compensation reflects their performance, experience, and job responsibilities, and nothing else.
 We’ll report our pay equity measures annually.

-*In evaluating pay equity companywide, we use a regression model that considers the following components of compensation: annual salary, cash bonus (Gainsharing), and stock awards.
-These are point-in-time measures (as of January 2019) that include all Progressive employees other than our CEO and the executives reporting directly to her, whose compensation is approved by the Board’s Compensation Committee.
+*In evaluating pay equity companywide, we use a regression model that considers the following components of compensation: annual salary, bonus (Gainsharing) and stock awards.
+These are point-in-time measures (as of January 2020) that include all Progressive employees other than our CEO and the C-level executives whose compensation is approved by the Board’s Compensation Committee.
 For information on executive compensation, please refer to our proxy statement.

 We live up to our name

 What being Progressive means to us, is not just being an innovator, but embracing our different backgrounds, cultures, experiences, and ways of thinking.
 We encourage our employees to bring their whole selves to work, and through this idea our company flourishes.

 When it comes to diversity and inclusion, Progressive already has an infrastructure in place and I’m honored to contribute to it.

 JamieManager Centralized HR Process & Development, 4 years at Progressive

 Both in and out of work, you could consider Jamie an experienced coach.
 In her personal life, she's currently training for her first half-ironman after tackling many shorter-distance races.
 At Progressive, she puts her coaching skills to work by using her diverse perspectives to help others get comfortable with their unique viewpoints and identities.
 What does that mean?

 When Jamie started her first job after college with another employer, she quickly noticed that she was often the only non-white person in meetings.

 “It wasn't just my identity; my ideas were sometimes the only in a room.
 Over time, I became comfortable with this.
 I found myself leaning in and learning from different perspectives.”